Very few things can beat the experience of riding the slopes at night.

 You do need ski goggles at night.
-Ski goggles ensure that your vision remains unimpaired regardless of the time of day.
-Even when there is no sun, a skier’s eyes need protection from the cold air, snow, and other debris.
+Ski goggles ensure that your vision remains unimpaired regardless of the conditions or time of day.
+Your eyes also need protection from cold air, snow, and other debris.

 This of course applies to both night-skiing and night snowboarding!

-In this article, I’ll go over why you need ski goggles at night, how cold air affects your vision, what type of goggles are suitable for night skiing, and why you should factor visible light transmission into your choice.
+In this article, I’ll go over why you need ski goggles at night, why you should consider visible light transmission and the best value ski goggles available.

 1. Cold Air Affects Your Vision.

-Your eyes contain glands that produce tears and oils which constantly keep them hydrated.
+Your eyes contain glands that produce tears and oils to keep them hydrated.
 When the existing moisture in the air is low, it causes these tears and oils to evaporate.

 According to Low Vision MD, air moisture tends to be lower when external temperatures are cold, increasing the risk of dry eyes and blurry vision.